What is patella tendinopathy?

 - Distal patella tendinopathy (also known as tibial tubercle tendinopathy) – the patellar tendon inserts in a small bony prominence at the top of the tibia called the tibial tubercle, and this region is responsible for approximately 10% of all jumper’s knee cases.

-This rest of this article focusses on the most common condition of the three; proximal patella tendinopathy.
+This rest of this article focuses on the most common condition of the three; proximal patella tendinopathy.

 Common risk factors associated with the onset of tendinopathy include: